sarahutton981/notes/README.md

 # 2024-01-24
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid over-engineering; complex code is harder to maintain and debug.
 Remember that the best code is often the one that's easiest to understand and reason about.
 Continuously refactor and aim to reduce complexity, while keeping functionality intact."

+# 2024-01-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in design and implementation.
+Clear, concise code that's easy to understand and maintain often leads to fewer bugs, better performance, and more scalable solutions.
+Remember that you write code not just for computers but also for humans to read and comprehend.
+Refactor when necessary, eliminate redundancy, and choose straightforward algorithms over complex ones whenever possible."